null-machine/limbus-company-roll-analyzer/index.md

 \- Will effectively never maintain the consistency of plus coin units, kit maximization is impractical
 \- Works relatively poorly in a team due to the higher chance of hitting allies and worse sanity control
 \- Skipping ego in favour of panic invokes a heavy opportunity cost, and giving up on sanity management to play him at max will massively reduce his consistency
+\- Benefits more from being max level than usual
 \- Strangely low defense (but offset with a high health pool)

 `Skill 2 and 3 are simply fantastic, Great clasher.`